mcjdh/galactic-ring-cannon/docs/FEATURE_FIRE_DAMAGE_TRACKING.md

 **Complexity:** 6/10 - Multi-system integration
 **Impact:** High - Improves thematic coherence and player experience
-**Balance:** 2500 burn damage is achievable but requires intentional fire builds
+**Balance:** 1500 burn damage is achievable but still requires intentional fire builds

 This change transforms the Inferno Juggernaut unlock from a generic grind into an engaging "master fire magic" challenge that perfectly fits the character's identity as a pyromancer tank!